Near-One/near-plugins/README.md

 }
 ```

+Documentation of all methods provided by the derived implementation of `Ownable` is available in the [definition of the trait](/near-plugins/src/ownable.rs).
+More examples and guidelines for interacting with an `Ownable` contract can be found [here](/examples/ownable-examples/README.md).

 ### [Full Access Key Fallback](/near-plugins/src/full_access_key_fallback.rs)

 Allows an authorized account to attach a Full Access Key to the contract.